-A tool is one specific thing the agent can do during a conversation: list a schema, run a SQL query, send an email, post to Slack, build a chart, save an analysis.
-Whenever the agent uses one, you'll see a tool card show up in the chat.
-Some have their own custom UI, the rest fall back to a small generic card with the call inputs and the result.
+A tool is one specific thing the agent can do mid-conversation: list a schema, run a query, send an email, post to Slack, build a chart, save an analysis.
+Whenever it uses one, a tool card lands in the chat.
+Some get a custom UI, the rest fall back to a small generic card showing the inputs and the result.

-Which tools an agent has depends on two things:
+What an agent has in its toolbox depends on two things:

-- The blocks (SQL queries, email templates, Slack messages, Tableau views, Google Slides decks) you shared with it.
+- The blocks (SQL queries, email templates, Slack messages, Tableau views, Google Slides decks) you've shared with it.

-The rest of this page is the full list, grouped by what the tool actually does.
+The rest of this page is the full list, grouped by what the tools actually do.

 At a glance